 Legal History.
-Second semester; lectures three hours; three credits.
+First semester; lectures three hours; three credits.
+MR. PHELPS.

 The history of American and English law with some reference to the sources of that law in earlier legal systems.
-(Not offered 1960-1961.)

 Legal Philosophy.
-Second semester; lectures three hours; three credits.
-Mr. Phelps.
+First semester; lectures three hours; three credits.
+MR. PHELPS.

 The rules and principles of law as they relate to the basic ideas of philosophy.
-(Not offered 1960-1961.)
+(Not offered 1961-1962.)